 How to Install a Toilet – A Beginner’s Guide

 Installing a toilet from scratch is not a DIY project that many undertake just for the heck of it.
-The reasons for it may vary, you may be running short on money, and it seems a better idea than paying a plumber.
-You might also be experienced in overall heavy lifting work around the home, and this seems just the next step.
+The reasons for it may vary, you may be running short on money, you may like a sense of accomplishment, or you just enjoy being handy and showing off something you’ve done to others.
 Whatever the reason maybe, if you are adventurous (and courageous, if I might add) enough to try it, then we are here to help.
-This short guide will instruct you in installing a toilet.
+This short guide will instruct you in installing a perfect toilet.

-Following are the things you would need – wax seal, closet bolts, adjustable wrench, pennies (to shimmy the toilet), screwdriver, sponge, an old rag or newspapers (to plug the hole while you work), rubber gloves, and of course; the Toilet.
+Following are the things you will need – wax seal, closet bolts, adjustable wrench, pennies (to shimmy the toilet), screwdriver, sponge, an old rag or newspapers (to plug the hole while you work), rubber gloves, and of course; the toilet.

 Step 1 – Out with the Old